LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 [YouTube Playlist of Beginner's Crash Course to Elastic Stack](https://www.youtube.com/watch?v=gS_nHTWZEJ8&list=PL_mJOmq4zsHZYAyK606y7wjQtC0aoE6Es):

 Want to watch all the workshops in the series?
-Subscribe to the Beginner's Crash Course to Elastic Stack YouTube Playlist!
+Check out the YouTube playlist of Beginner's Crash Course to Elastic Stack!

 [Season 2: Topics Survey](https://ela.st/beginners-season-2-topics)

-I wanted to make the content more digestible for all of you!
+I want to make the content more digestible for all of you!

-Starting with season 2, I will discontinue holding live hour-long workshops and start uploading short clips(10 min or less) on [YouTube Playlist of Beginner's Crash Course to Elastic Stack](https://www.youtube.com/watch?v=gS_nHTWZEJ8&list=PL_mJOmq4zsHZYAyK606y7wjQtC0aoE6Es)
+Starting with season 2, I will discontinue holding live hour-long workshops and start uploading short clips(10 min or less) on [YouTube Playlist](https://www.youtube.com/watch?v=gS_nHTWZEJ8&list=PL_mJOmq4zsHZYAyK606y7wjQtC0aoE6Es) of Beginner's Crash Course to Elastic Stack.

 This series is created for YOU!
 Please let me know what you would like to learn in season 2 by submitting your preference in the survey.